absurditiesmedia/newliteracy-blog/src/content/post/basic-operation-astro-static-site-generator-blog.md

 Next, a `publishDate` is specified with a default value of the current date.
 This is used to determine the date displayed on the article and it's sort order on pages or components where posts are listed.

 Then we have `tags` this definition specifies that an array of string be supplied, in english that means something like this ["this", "is", "a", "list", "of", "tags"]. **Array** is another way of saying **list**.
 The definition here also specifies that everything supplied here be converted to lowercase.
-A good idea as when the list of articles gets sufficiently large, the author is bound to have made a post with a tag like, "JavaScript" and another with a tag like "javascript" which otherwide would be split into two tags when clearly the intent was for them to be the same.
+A good idea as when the list of articles gets sufficiently large, the author is bound to have made a post with a tag like, "JavaScript" and another with a tag like "javascript" which otherwise would be split into two tags when clearly the intent was for them to be the same.

 Finally a required `title` with a max length of 60 characters and an optional `updatedDate` with a default value of the current date are specified.